 The training is designed for employees already in role but who wish to refresh skills and information; orientation for people newly recruited who may already hold Level 5 Health Service Skills or other relevant qualification but need a more in-depth understanding to deliver high quality, safe, person centered services; staff redeployed to work in an unfamiliar area.

 The training is delivered on the award-winning OTC online platform that can be accessed on most devices, 24/7 and provides OTC certification for the 12 modules.
 There are 17 hours of online content.
-Each module takes 60-90 minutes to complete.
+Each module takes 60-90 minutes to complete, and you have 30 days to complete the course.

 The OTC has developed an online module covering GDPR within the disability service workplace.
 The module takes an hour to complete and has the following content: